 In the above example we picked the line edit that displays the value in US dollars.
 Since we want to verify that the value displayed is 12.00 check the checkbox of the line edit object.
 The Squish IDE automatically checks the

 text property of the line edit as well.
-This is done for convenience: Squish checks the common properties by default (i.e. that one that a user is most likely intrested in testing for a certain object type).
+This is done for convenience: Squish checks the common properties by default (i.e., the ones that a user is most likely intrested in testing for a certain object type).

 You can check additonal properties and uncheck those you are not intrested in.
 In our small example however, we only want to check the text property.
 So we don't have to do anything else.

 So we selected the object we want to verify and the properties of the object we want to verify.
 Now we just have to choose a name for the verification point and then we can add the verification point to the script: change the text

 VP1 in the Verification Point line edit to